anonimoustt/anonymous12/README.md

 We have applied unsupervised transfer learning approach to detect unseen anomalous traffic affected by the unseen attacks leveraging well-known unsupervised anomaly detection algorithms.
 The description of our additional analysis can be accessed from the following pdf link: https://drive.google.com/file/d/10wWIIakzU4s4quAJt7WMCNZYO-mNkm00/view?usp=sharing

+# Implementation

+We have used python to implement our approach.
+We have used google colab ( https://colab.research.google.com/notebooks/intro.ipynb) notebook.

 # Data